 Less food loss and food waste would lead to more efficient land use and better water resource management with positive impacts on climate change and livelihoods.
 The reduction of food loss and waste is critical to creating a Zero Hunger world and reaching the world’s SDGs, especially SDG 2 (End Hunger) and SDG 12 (Ensure sustainable consumption and production patterns).

-Not to talk about plastic pollution, if people don’t stop using single-use plastic items such as plastic bags and plastic bottles, there will be more plastic than fish in the world’s oceans by 2050 according to figures cited by the United Nations.
+Not to forget about plastic pollution, if people don’t stop using single-use plastic items such as plastic bags and plastic bottles, there will be more plastic than fish in the world’s oceans by 2050 according to figures cited by the United Nations.

 Considering this alarming situation of the world and inspired by the topics of Sustainability and Taste, the European Union Food Information Council (EUFIC), EIT Food, University of Reading, Döhler and FoodPairing organized in partnership, an event called “Eating the Gap” to help create a more sustainable and healthier world by bringing chefs and influencers together to discuss and experience food.